For a new home on the Haw River in North Carolina’s Chatham County, architect Arielle Schechter found her inspiration in two places.

 Her butterfly roof channels rainwater into a pair of 5,000-gallon cisterns, placed on each end.
 The water’s now used for toilets and washing machines – but with a triple filtration system, it may find a higher calling soon.
 “It’s ready to be switched over to be potable as soon as the county says ‘Go,’” she says.

 On a lighter note, she worked hard to accommodate the couple’s four dogs, plus six or seven more that arrive daily for daycare.
 “They’re inside and outside,” she says.
-“There’s a special dog-washing room because they go into the Haw River, and have to be hosed down.”
+“There’s a special dog-washing room because they go into the river, and have to be hosed down.”

-Today, every room in the house looks down to the Haw River.
+Today, every room in the house looks down to that river.

 Just the way a hawk might see it.